Rikidozan/city-in-east-and-southeast-asia/seminars.md

 Han, Jung-sun "Japan in the public culture of South Korea, 1945–2000s: The making and remaking of colonial sites and memories 1945-2000" *Asia-Pacific Journal* [online](https://apjjf.org/2014/12/15/Jung-Sun-Han/4107/article.html)

 Ho, Denise Y. *Curating Revolution: Politics on Display in Mao’s China.* Cambridge University Press, 2017.
-Ch 2 "Exhibiting New China"
+Ch 2 "Exhibiting New China" (P)

 Abramson, Daniel.
 “Beijing’s Preservation Policy and the Fate of the Siheyuan.” *Traditional Dwellings and Settlements Review* 13, no. 1 (October 1, 2001): 7–22.

 Ho, Denise Y., and Jie Li.
 “From Landlord Manor to Red Memorabilia Reincarnations of a Chinese Museum Town.” *Modern China*, July 5, 2015, 0097700415591246. doi:10.1177/0097700415591246.

 Matten, Marc Andre "The Chiang Kai-Shek Memorial Hall in Taipei: A Contested Place of Memory" in Axel Schneider and Susanne Weigelin-Schwiedrzik eds. *Places of Memory in Modern China: History, Politics, and Identity* pp51-86

+*No elective readings and no need for handout this week: more time for your long essay work*

 **Further Reading**